This is an excerpt from an interview I did on Skype with Jay Chapin of Dragonuk Connects about branding and marketing for actors.

 A vibration of large amplitude in a mechanical or electrical system caused by a relatively small periodic stimulus of the same or nearly the same period as the natural vibration period of the system.

-This means that a relatively small input of a wavelength provokes a relatively large response in the receiving entity if it shares the same wavelength.
-How do we use this natural fact to create a demand for an actor’s brand?
+wavelength.
+How do we use this natural fact to create a demand for an

 We must recognize that emotions—like colors—are wavelengths.
 Each one has its own properties and will affect the people who perceive them differently.
 An angry person with resonate to anger but others, too, will have a reaction even if it isn’t resonance.